staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 ### Getting a better idea what is slow

-As a very first step I tried to divide the big blog of work into smaller parts, to get a better understanding which part actually is slow.
+As a very first step I tried to divide the big block of work into smaller parts, to get a better understanding which part actually is slow.
 Therefore, separating Infections' preparational initial-tests step from the actual mutation testing was my first idea.
 This can be achieved by running infection with [`--skip-initial-tests`](https://infection.github.io/guide/command-line-options.html) and record the coverage data beforehand in a separate step.
 The resulting GitHub Actions steps for this look like: